iankr347-commits/AuralisMusic10/README.md

 Auralis music is an open-source project created for educational and personal use.
 Users are responsible for ensuring their usage complies with YouTube's Terms of Service and applicable laws in their jurisdiction.

+This project does not host, store, or distribute any copyrighted content.

 This project is built for educational purposes to explore music streaming systems, API integration, and modern Android app architecture.
 It is not intended for commercial use.

 ---